milvus-io/milvus-docs/site/en/reference/partition_key.md

 You can use the partition key feature to achieve multi-tenancy with better search performance.

-To do this, you can assign a tenant-specific value to the partition key field for each entity.
-Then, when you search or query the collection, you can include the partition key field in the boolean expression to filter by the tenant value.
-This way, you can isolate data by tenant and avoid scanning unnecessary partitions.
+To do this, you can assign a tenant-specific value as the partition key field for each entity.
+Then, when you search or query the collection, you can include the partition key field in the boolean expression to filter entities by the tenant-specific value.
+This way, you can isolate data by tenants and avoid scanning unnecessary partitions.

 To learn more about multi-tenancy strategies, read [Multi-tenancy](multi_tenancy.md) for details.